Which deployment strategies are supported by Flagger?

 How can I expose multiple canaries on the same external domain?

-Assuming you have two apps, one that servers the main website and one that serves the REST API.
-For each app you can define a canary object as:
+Assuming you have two apps -- one that serves the main website and one that serves its REST API -- you can define a canary object for each app as:

 Based on the above configuration, Flagger will create two virtual services bounded to the same ingress gateway and external host.
 Istio Pilot will merge the two services and the website rule will be moved to the end of the list in the merged configuration.

-Note that host merging only works if the canaries are bounded to a ingress gateway other than the mesh
+Note that host merging only works if the canaries are bounded to an ingress gateway other than the mesh

 gateway.